-Los Angeles Dodgers earn their first World Series title since 1988
+Los Angeles Dodgers beat Tampa Bay in Game 6, earn their first World Series title since 1988

 Randy Arozarena, the powerful Tampa Bay rookie, extended his postseason record with his 10th homer in the first off rookie right-hander Tony Gonsolin, the first of seven Dodgers pitchers.
 The Rays never got another runner past second base as L.A.’s bullpen gave reliever-reliant Tampa Bay a taste of its own medicine.

-About 2½ weeks after the Lakers won the NBA title while finishing their season in the NBA bubble in Orlando, Florida, the Dodgers gave Los Angeles another championship in this year when the novel coronavirus pandemic has delayed, shortened and moved around sports seasons.
+About 2½ weeks after the Lakers won the NBA title while finishing their season in the NBA bubble in the Orlando, Florida, area, the Dodgers gave Los Angeles another championship in this year when the novel coronavirus pandemic has delayed, shortened and moved around sports seasons.

-Just before he was removed, Snell turned away from his manager and appeared to yell an expletive as Kevin Cash headed to the mound.
+Just before he was removed, Snell turned away from his manager and appeared to yell an expletive as Cash headed to the mound.
 In control all night, the Tampa Bay ace no longer had the ball in his potent left hand.

 Soon, the Rays no longer had a grip on the lead, either.